 29th Aug 2018

-The EDF Renewables Barmoor Wind Farm Community Benefit Fund at the Community Foundation aims to support projects that enrich local life for people that live within a 10km radius of the wind farm.
+The EDF Renewables Barmoor Wind Farm Community Benefit Fund at the Community Foundation supports projects that enrich local life for people that live within a 10-km radius of the wind farm in Northumberland.

-One project to benefit from the fund is Wooler Tennis Club, who recently completed a major resurfacing project thanks to a grant of £4,000 in 2017.
+One project to benefit is Wooler Tennis Club, which recently completed a major resurfacing project thanks to a grant of £4,000.

-The Fund closed for applications on 20 August 2018, and will announce its next round of recipients soon.
+The Fund will announce its next round of recipients soon.
 However, groups are urged to make a general application to the Community Foundation at any time should they need funding to help them deliver services that enrich local life.